neumanna94/SimpleTraffic/readme.md

 # Simple Traffic
 Simple Weather is a single page web application for practice with AJAX/HttpGet requests to servers.
-This site will make AJAX requests to the WSDOT page to estimate the traffic time for a user to get to Epicodus.
+This site will make AJAX requests to the WSDOT page and dynamically displays information.

 ## Set-up Installation